wswdx/C2F-FWN/README.md

 #### 3.Train the composition GAN of stage 3:
     bash scripts/stage3/train_3.sh

-### Testing all the stages together (Separate testing scripts for different stage will be updated in the near future)
+### Testing all the stages together (Separate testing scripts for different stages will be updated in the near future)
     bash scripts/full/test_full.sh

 ## Acknowledgement